oscie57/tiktok-voice/readme.md

 1. Run `py main.py -v VOICE -t TEXT -n FILENAME.mp3` (see voices below)

 This has a 200 character limit, but you can have non-latin characters (as long as it has a TTS supported voice)

+### Play from text
+Optionally, if you want to listen to the file instead of saving to a file, you can use the `-p` argument to play directly and then delete.
+If you get error `263`, ignore it, it doesn't affect the program itself.

 ## Voice Options